 Each xCAT node with remote console attributes set should be added into the conserver configuration file to make the rcons work.
-The xCAT command makeconservercf will put all the nodes into conserver configuration file /etc/conserver.cf and refresh the conserver daemon.
+The xCAT command makeconservercf will put all the nodes into conserver configuration file /etc/conserver.cf.
 The makeconservercf command must be run when there is any node definition changes that will affect the conserver, such as adding new nodes, removing nodes or changing the nodes' remote console settings.